mxcube/mxcubecore/docs/source/dev/user-based-login-details.md

 ## User with **staff** privileges

 They can always:
-* Login - they do not need to be part of any session (or proposal), and this is not checked during login procedure.
+* Login - they do not need to be part of any session, and this is not checked during login procedure.
 After logging in, they see the `Select session` modal with the list of sessions they belong to.
-They could choose any session from this list, or if they type in a number or keyword, they can search through full list of sessions / proposals, including ones they do not belong to, and they can select each one.
+They could choose any session from this list, or if they type in a number or keyword, they can search through full list of sessions, including ones they do not belong to, and they can select each one.
 * Logout any user (including the **user in control**).
 * Move experimental session timewise - reschedule it.
 * Move experimental session beamline-wise.